Stone Table: The Lion, the Witch and the Wardrobe

-In The Lion, the Witch, and the Wardrobe, the Stone Table is the sacred place where Aslan is killed by White Witch.
+In The Lion, the Witch, and the Wardrobe, the Stone Table is the sacred place where Aslan is killed by the White Witch.
 Around the edges of the table is writing, possibly Narnian, and extremely old.
 In the movie, Edmund Pevensie had committed a sin against his siblings by telling Jadis about them on the premise that he would be king of Narnia.
 However, Jadis throws him in prison and he is later rescued by Aslan's army.
 The White Witch then travels to Aslan's camp where she states that the "blood of any traitor is" hers.
 She and Aslan have a private parley and it is later revealed that Aslan has saved Edmund by offering himself to Jadis.

 That night, Aslan, along with Susan and Lucy, travel to the Stone Table.
 Aslan tells the girls to turn and go back, not telling them what is about to happen.
 However the girls disobey and watch as Aslan is tied, his mane cut off, and he is bound to the Stone Table.
 Jadis then gives a speech and stabs Aslan, killing him with Susan and Lucy looking on from the woods.

 After Jadis and her army leave, the girls walk over to look at the dead Aslan.
 As they sit there, mice begin gnawing on the ropes that bound the lion.
 The girls fall asleep.
 The next morning, Lucy and Susan decide to return to their camp and prepare to face the White Witch.
 As they are leaving, there is a small earthquake and a loud crumbling sound.
 When they turn, the see the Stone Table broken in half and Aslan gone.
 Confused, the girls begin to wonder what happened to Aslan, until they see him walking up behind the table, backlit by the rising sun.
 Susan and Lucy run over and hug Aslan, who explains that the White Witch had misinterpreted the meaning of the Deep Magic.
 According to it, a person (or creature) who had committed no sin and sacrificed him or herself could reverse death.